ihsoft/TimberbornMods/README.md

 # TimberbornMods
 This solution only contains C# projects to build scripts (DLLs) for the mods.
-The mod themseves are made via Unity.
-See ModsUnityProject
+The mod themselves are made via Unity.

+## Prerequisites

+1. Read `README.md` in `ModsUnityProject` and folow the steps to prepare the Unity project.
+2. Read `README.md` in `Dependencies` and folow the steps to prepare the dependency assemblies.
+3. Install .NET8 or a more fresh version.
+The minimum supported C# compiler version is 12.
+4. Ensure that the proper MSBuild version is used by IDE.
+In JetBrains Rider it's located in:
+   "Build, Execution, Deployment | Toolset and Build".
+5. Setup a logical drive `u:` pointing to `C:\Users\<user>\Documents\Timberborn` to have the built binaries copied automatically into the Timberborn mods folder.

 ## Development and building

-The mods are compiled with C# v12 compiler.
-Ensure your bvironment has it.
-If not, download .NET8.
-Ensure that the proper MSBuild version is used by IDE.
-In Rider:
-"Build, Execution, Deployment | Toolset and Build".

-1. Open Unity project and do "Import Timberborn DLLs".
-2. Copy DLLs from "plugins" folder into "Dependencies/Timberborn/plugins".
-3. Install dependencies in Steam Workshop: TimberAPI and Harmony.
-4. Find depenecies in Steam folder and copy them to "Dependencies/workshop", renaming accordingly.
-5. Copy needed Unity DLLs into "Dependencies/Timberborn/Unity" folder.
-Open C# projects to see what's missing.
-6. Map a logical disk "U:" to Timberborn local storage: C:/Users/<username>/Documents/Timberborn.

-All, but the code changes are made in Unity.
-Once done, build mod in unity via Timberborn extension.
-Then, compile the relevant C# project.
-The suggested IDE is JetBrains Rider.
+Make the mod from teh Unity project.
+Then, compile the script.
+This will create a fully complete mod setup at the target path.